Mueller's team traveled to interview ex-spy involved in dossier

 But some claims in the dossier seem to line up with known facts.

-For example, in an excerpt dated July 19, 2016, the dossier says the Kremlin was responsible for the hacks of DNC emails and their dissemination to Wikileaks.
-It wasn’t until July 28 that major media organizations began reporting that the hacks were linked to Russian actors, and it wasn’t until October that the U.S. government said publicly that the hacks were carried out by the Russian government.

-The dossier also says Trump sought to secure business deals in Russia, saying, “Regarding TRUMP’s claimed minimal investment profile in Russia, a separate source with direct knowledge said this had not been for want of trying.
-TRUMP’s previous efforts had included exploring the real estate sector in St Petersburg as well as Moscow…”
+For example, the dossier says Trump sought to secure business deals in Russia, saying, "Regarding TRUMP's claimed minimal investment profile in Russia, a separate source with direct knowledge said this had not been for want of trying.
+TRUMP's previous efforts had included exploring the real estate sector in St. Petersburg as well as Moscow…"

 In August, Trump lawyer Michael Cohen acknowledged that during the Republican primaries in 2016, he was seeking on Trump's behalf to build a Trump Tower in Moscow.